EXCLUSIVE-AirAsia X shows court creditors' support for restructuring plan

 By Liz Lee

-KUALA LUMPUR, Jan 14 (Reuters) - Most of AirAsia X Bhd (AAX)'s AIRX.KL lessors support a restructuring plan, and the Malaysian airline has received interest from potential investors for fundraising after reorganization, court documents filed this month show.
+KUALA LUMPUR, Jan 14 (Reuters) - Most of AirAsia X Bhd's (AAX) AIRX.KL lessors support a restructuring plan, and the Malaysian airline has received interest from potential investors for fundraising after reorganization, court documents filed this month show.

 In emails attached to the court filings, supportive lessors said they wanted to continue discussions with the budget airline and potential new investors, seeking more equitable terms and new commercial arrangements.